IN PICS | South Africans wake up bright and early to queue for booze

 Today marks the first day of level 3 in SA and also the day that the ban on the sale of alcohol is lifted.

-A group of people queuing outside the Beyers Naude Liquor City ahead of its 9am opening on Monday.
+Customers queuing outside the Beyers Naude Liquor City before its 9am opening as the lockdown restrictions were eased to level 2.

 A queue of about 20 people outside Liquor City at the Sophiatown Shopping Complex.
 Two individuals who preferred not to be named said that they specifically woke up early to come and queue.
 "We are planning on getting cases of beer, we just hope that they won't limit quantities too much because we don't want to have to come here again tomorrow.